rentry/rentry.github.io/farmhouse-film-2.md

 <br><em>email or text Ryan if you need directions.</em>

 ## What to bring
 We'll make some food.
-Bring some soda pops 🥤 or other beverages 🍺.
-We'll provide some snacks at film time 🍿, but bring your own, too 🍬.
+Bring some soda pops or other beverages.
+We'll provide some snacks at film time 🍿, but bring your own, too.

 ![The farmhouse logo, a botanical theme, with The Dark Knight projected in front](/assets/images/the-farmhouse-invite-film-darkknight.jpg)

 ## We're excited to see you

-✌️
+<em>Why so SERIOUS??</em>

 ![The Farmhouse in the gloaming](/assets/images/farmhouse.jpg)